rcarmo/azure-stable-diffusion/README.md

 ## NVIDIA Support

-Although it is possible to run machines like `Standard_NV6ads_A10_v5` as spot instances, this should be considered experimental.
+Although it is possible to run SKUs like `Standard_NV6ads_A10_v5` as spot instances, this should be considered experimental.

 ## Deployment Notes